velit/Factorio-Benchmark-Powershell/Readme.md

 ## Dependencies

+Better output files depend on [Import-Excel](https://github.com/dfinke/ImportExcel) to create output .xlsx files.

-Verbose mode depends on [Import-Excel](https://github.com/dfinke/ImportExcel) to create the output excel file with runs in their own sheets.
+Verbose output is possible with per-tick runs all in their own sheets.

+Regular output file handles better localization and easier import to spreadsheet software (doesn't have to be excel).

 Install it by running the following command in powershell: